LinerSRT/Wiitee-Android-10-Launcher/README.md

 Place new config file in folder with **clockskin.xml**, remove full screen images from watchface.
 Edit folowing tags with wanted live wallpaper, and launcher automaticaly try to apply it if you choose new clock.
 So idea is simple, as background in engine wiitee use transparent (lets, call it color, but in real its using nothing :D ) color, and if engine can find new config file, its automaticaly apply wallpaper, and engine show those wallpaper as background on watchface.
-Other layers are same.
+Other layers are same as previous versions.

 *Im use it in my beta version of launcher (yup, it can show live wallpapers, gifs and musch more, but some settings are hidden.
 Cause it have not much stability)*